basman/VeRocket/README.md

 # Rocket controller simulation

 Use one of the controllers provided or write your own and test it visually with this simple rocket simulation.
 In this simple simulator the rocket can go only in one direction: up and down.
+Air resistance is ignored.

+You can use this project to train your controller programming skills or to carry out a contest among different controller implementations whereas the softest landing and the most remaining fuel win.

 ## How to implement your own controller: